-4.18 The report also appears to discount that the Applicants are business people and from a business perspective, they would be used to agreeing contracts and should be aware of the risks of agreeing to a contract without legal advice.
+17. The Report also notes that Post Office does not recommend that Subpostmasters take legal advice.
+There is no obligation on Post Office to make this recommendation.
+It is however open to any Subpostmaster to take legal advice on the Contract at any time.
+18. The report also appears to discount that the Applicants are business people and from a business perspective, they would be used to agreeing contracts and should be aware of the risks of agreeing to a contract without legal advice.

-Notification to Subpostmasters of the Contract terms
+Notification to Subpostmasters of Contract